Caellwyn/webscraping_ds-west-082420/README.md

 ```

+    'Here is some simple content for this page.'

 ### Finding all instances of a tag at once

 If we want to extract a single tag, we can instead use the find_all method, which will find all the instances of a tag on a page.